Kathmandu: Pashupatinath temple

-The Pashupatinath Temple (पशुपतिनाथ मन्दिर) is a famous 5th century Hindu temple dedicated to Lord Shiva.
+The Pashupatinath Temple (पशुपतिनाथ मन्दिर) is a famous 5th century Hindu temple dedicated to Shiva.
 Located on the banks of the Bagmati River, the Pashupatinath Temple is the oldest Hindu temple in Kathmandu.
-It served as the seat of national deity, Lord Pashupatinath, until Nepal was secularized.
+It served as the seat of national deity, Pashupatinath, until Nepal was secularized.
 However, a significant part of the temple was destroyed by Mughal invaders in the 14th century and little or nothing remains of the original 5th-century temple exterior.
 The temple as it stands today was built in the 19th century, although the image of the bull and the black four-headed image of Pashupati are at least 300 years old.
 The temple is a UNESCO World Heritage Site.
-Shivaratri, or the night of Lord Shiva, is the most important festival that takes place here, attracting thousands of devotees and sadhus.
+Shivaratri, or the night of Shiva, is the most important festival that takes place here, attracting thousands of devotees and sadhus.

 Believers in Pashupatinath (mainly Hindus) are allowed to enter the temple premises, but non-Hindu visitors are allowed to view the temple only from the across the Bagmati River.
 The priests who perform the services at this temple have been Brahmins from Karnataka in southern India since the time of Malla king Yaksha Malla.
-This tradition is believed to have been started at the request of Adi Shankaracharya who sought to unify the states of Bharatam, a region in south Asia believed to be ruled by a mythological king Bharat, by encouraging cultural exchange.
-This procedure is followed in other temples around India, which were sanctified by Adi Shankaracharya.
+This tradition is believed to have been started at the request of Adi Shankara who sought to unify the states of Bhāratam, a region in south Asia believed to be ruled by a mythological king Bharata, by encouraging cultural exchange.
+This procedure is followed in other temples around India, which were sanctified by Adi Shankara.

 The temple is built in the pagoda style of architecture, with cubic constructions and carved wooden rafters (tundal) on which they rest, and two-level roofs made of copper and gold.